Getting legal help

 - minor assistance to help people negotiate, write letters, draft documents or prepare for self-representation in court

 - grants of legal aid to pay for legal representation by a lawyer in private practice or a VLA staff lawyer.

 1300 792 387

 Private lawyers across Victoria can provide you with legal advice and representation in relation to range of matters.
 Fees vary depending on the law firm and the type of work.

 The Law Institute of Victoria has information on choosing a private lawyer and a legal referral service to refer you to a private lawyer that can help with your legal issue.
-Some lawyers offer a free 30 minute initial consultation.
+Lawyers listed through the referral service offer a free 30 minute initial consultation over the phone.

 Depending on the type of legal issue and the chances of success, some lawyers may offer to help you on a “no win no charge” basis.
 This means that you do not need to pay your lawyer’s fees unless your matter is successful.
 Conditions apply to these types of arrangements.

 For assistance with finding a private lawyer, contact the Law Institute of Victoria.

 Pro bono and legal assistance schemes